 Marriage, a three-pack Rummy game, is also popular in Nepal and Bhutan.
 In India, it is widely played during the two main Hindu festivals Dusshera and Diwali and by card buffs throughout the year.
 Two to five people can play this game using three standard 52-cards packs.
-There are no printed jokers, but in each deal a number of wild cards are created and these are sometimes collectively known as “Jokers”.
+There are no printed jokers, but in each deal, a number of wild cards are created and these are sometimes collectively known as “Jokers”.
 The deal and play are clockwise.

-As in any Rummy game, the object is to collect sets of equal cards and runs of consecutive cards in suit.
+As in any Rummy game, the object is to collect sets of equal cards and runs of consecutive cards in the suit.
 In Marriage, all these combinations consist of three cards only.
-After 21 cards are dealt to all the players, one card is pulled out from the remaining deck and it is called ‘Tiplu’.
-The lower card to the Tiplu is called ‘Nichlu’ and higher card is called ‘Paplu’.
+After 21 cards are dealt with all the players, one card is pulled out from the remaining deck and it is called ‘Tiplu’.
+The lower card to the Tiplu is called ‘Nichlu’ and the higher card is called ‘Paplu’.

-For example if the Tiplu is the J then:
+For example, if the Tiplu is the J then:

 • The other two J are Tiplu;

 • The three Q are Paplu;